mastershadow/roccatello.it/site/content/post/2022-location-intelligence.md

 +++

 Collecting data about something is the kind of activity you would love to do without too much effort on your side.
-Location data collection has always been very costly but things are changing.
+Location data collection has always been very costly, but things are changing.

 Technological progress has brought us a wide range of small, cost-effective, and powerful devices, which are location capable and can carry a wide range of sensors.

 Just think about what you have in your pocket: a powerful computer which is capable to know its location, in every moment.
 Your smartphone can actually do a lot with location data, as it is able to manipulate data and show you the results in real time (that's why I'm developing carto.app :-).

 Take your smartphone and shrink it down.
 You are making your pocket device way smaller and more energy efficient.
-The desiderata is a small device, which is location aware with enough computational power and connectivity to do everything you need for sensing and surveying.
+The desiderata are a small device, which is location aware with enough computational power and connectivity to do everything you need for sensing and surveying.

-Nowadays you just need to deploy IoT sensors to collect data using (not so) simple infrastructures.
+Nowadays, you just need to deploy IoT sensors to collect data using (not so) simple infrastructures.
 What you get is a truck load of data you could use to create analysis and extract insights, maybe using artificial intelligence, machine learning and business intelligence applications.

 > Location data is the way to extract value insights from data.